hansifer/originEvents.js/README.md

 ####Internet Explorer 11

-In addition to the above, Internet Explorer 11 <nowiki>*</nowiki> specifically has been found to further deviate from standard behavior to the extent that originEvents.js cannot support it.
+In addition to the issues noted above, Internet Explorer 11<nowiki>*</nowiki> specifically has been found to further deviate from standard behavior to the extent that originEvents.js cannot support it.
 The problem, [which you can read about here](http://stackoverflow.com/questions/20565508/why-do-ie11-localstorage-events-fire-twice-or-not-at-all-in-iframes), relates to the 'storage' event and iframes.

 No remediation effort is planned since this is likely not intended behavior and is anticipated to be addressed in a forthcoming update of Internet Explorer.

-<nowiki>*</nowiki>&nbsp;&nbsp;  Last tested version: IE 11.0.9600.16476
+<nowiki>*</nowiki>&nbsp;&nbsp; _Last tested version: IE 11.0.9600.16476_

 Alternatives
 ---